London Stansted Airport: COVID-19 pandemic and recovery

 The COVID-19 pandemic had a severe impact on London Stansted Airport, leading to a significant reduction in passenger numbers and operational challenges.
 In 2020, the airport served just over 7.5 million passengers, a large decline from its pre-pandemic levels of around 28 million annually.
 At the height of the crisis, Stansted experienced a 95% drop in passenger footfall compared to 2019.
 Cargo operations, however, saw a 53% increase as the airport adapted to new demands.
 Airport authorities described the situation as an unprecedented crisis, likening the passenger levels to those seen in the early 1990s.

 As travel restrictions began to ease in July 2021, London Stansted Airport experienced widespread disruption as passenger numbers surged during the summer holidays.
 The airport faced staff shortages and increased COVID-19 documentation requirements, leading to long queues and chaotic scenes, with insufficient personnel available to manage the crowds effectively.
 The airport showed signs of recovery by late 2022, with passenger levels nearing 97% of pre-pandemic volumes.

-In the wake of this recovery, in 2023 Stansted Airport announced a £1.1 billion expansion plan including a £600 million extension of the terminal and facilities, to increase its capacity to serve up to 43 million passengers per year.
+In the wake of this recovery, in 2023 Stansted Airport announced a £1.1 billion expansion plan including a £600 million extension of the terminal and facilities, to increase its capacity to generate revenue from up to 43 million passengers per year.
 This expansion is expected to add 200 flights per day to the airport's schedule and create over 5,000 jobs over the next five years.